-Radiologic Sciences program's nationwide operate on the basis of Standards for an Accredited Educational Program in Radiologic Sciences as adopted by the Joint Review Committee on Education in Radiologic Technology.
+Radiologic Technology programs nationwide operate based on Standards for an Accredited Educational Program in Radiologic Sciences as adopted by the Joint Review Committee on Education in Radiologic Technology.
 The Standards is an outline of requirements and ideals which the Massachusetts College of Liberal Arts Sciences program must follow to meet accreditation standards.

-Massachusetts College of Liberal Arts is accredited by Joint Review Committee on Education in Radiologic Technology which is recognized by the American Registry of Radiologic Technology (ARRT) as the regional accreditation agency for colleges in the area of Radiological Sciences.
-This accreditation makes students who have successfully completed the Radiologic Sciences program eligible to sit for the ARRT exam.
-A copy of their Standards is located in Appendix A. The college is also accredited by the New England Commission of Higher Education (NECHE).
+Massachusetts College of Liberal Arts is accredited by Joint Review Committee on Education in Radiologic Technology which is recognized by the American Registry of Radiologic Technology (ARRT) as the regional accreditation agency for colleges in Radiological Technology.
+This accreditation makes students who have successfully completed the Radiologic Technology program eligible to sit for the ARRT exam.
+A copy of their Standards is in Appendix A. The college is also accredited by the New England Commission of Higher Education (NECHE).